|

 IQ below 20 or 25 |

-The terms Educable Mentally
+The terms Educable

-Retarded and Trainable
+Mentally Retarded and

-Mentally Retarded used in
+Trainable Mentally Retarded

-special education are roughly
+used in special education

-equivalent to DSM classifications
+are roughly equivalent to

-for mild and moderate mental
+and moderate mental

 retardation, respectively.